NMFC Codes & Freight Classification

 What Is a Freight Class?

-A freight class or National Motor Freight Classification is a classification used by shipping companies for less-than-container load freight shipments.
-Freight classification numbers range from 50-500, and classification levels are determined by weight and other factors.
-For example, lighter and easy-to-handle loads receive lower classification numbers, while heavier and more difficult loads are classified with higher numbers.
-Valuable and high-risk/dangerous cargo also receive higher classification numbers.
+A freight class is provided by the National Motor Freight Classification (NMFC), which is a classification used by transportation companies for less-than-truckload (LTL) freight shipments.
+Freight classes range from 50-500, and classification levels are determined by four transportation characteristics.
+Those characteristics are handling, stowability, and liability, discussed in further detail below.
+Denser and easier to handle and stow loads receive lower classification numbers, while less dense and more difficult-to-handle loads are classified with higher numbers.
+Cargo with liability concerns can also receive higher classification numbers.

 How to Avoid Freight Class Mistakes

 Use a trusted, comprehensive source to determine your specific freight classes to avoid unintentional freight classification mistakes.
-The National Motor Freight Traffic Association's ClassIT tool helps users calculate transportation characteristics and specific class numbers.
-When using the calculation tool, it's important to make sure the freight's weight and dimensions are accurate and not based on estimates alone.
+The National Motor Freight Traffic Association's ClassIT tool helps users determine the correct NMFC item number and associated freight class.
+When calculating density, it's important to make sure the freight's weight and dimensions are accurate and not based on estimates alone.

 Why Does Using the Correct Classification Codes Matter?

-The National Motor Freight Classification (NMFC) system is in place to define standard freight classes for carriers to transport goods.
+The NMFC system is in place to define standard freight classes for the goods being transported.
 It sorts freight into several categories, which are continuously amended by the National Motor Freight Traffic Association™ (NMFTA™).
-Through this scale, both fleet managers and recipients of cargo have a standard system to identify and classify freight which lets less-than-truckload (LTL) shipments proceed smoothly.
+Through this scale, everyone in the LTL supply chain has a standard system to identify and classify freight which lets LTL shipments proceed smoothly.

 It is important to identify and label the correct freight class when shipping cargo to ensure the transportation process is safe and efficient.
-If cargo is labeled as the wrong freight class, this can interfere with logistics when loading LTL shipments.
+If cargo is labeled as the wrong freight class, this can interfere with a carrier’s ability to estimate the difficulty of moving a shipment.

 Using the correct classification codes is also important to ensure the safety of personnel and the integrity of the freight.
-NMFC codes identify cargo based on a number of criteria in order to set regulations for how it should be shipped.
-For example, refrigerated goods, hazardous materials, and delicate electronics are three types of freight that need to be handled differently than regular cargo, and if a freight shipment is mislabeled, these goods could either spoil or cause a hazard for the personnel handling them.
+NMFC codes identify cargo based on a number of criteria.
+For example, refrigerated goods, hazardous materials, and delicate electronics are three types of freight that need to be handled differently than most cargo.
+If they are mislabeled the result could be spoiliage, other damage to the goods, or danger to the personnel handling them.

 What Factors Determine NMFC Codes?